aletheatoh/chain-reaction/README.md

 A web game built using the Canvas API in HTML5.

-## Built with
-- HTML5
-- CSS3
-- JavaScript

 ## How to Play the Game

 <span><img width="400" alt="screen shot 2018-03-14 at 9 54 18 pm" src="https://user-images.githubusercontent.com/22549537/37406658-a11c9a00-27d2-11e8-96e6-bc4df2d4c181.png"></span>